-If you're suffering from chronic pain in your back, neck, buttock, hip, arm or leg, you're probably researching every possible option for pain management in Torrance CA. Spinal injuries & spine pain, nerve problems, and degenerative conditions can you make your life miserable until you get the underlying causes pinpointed and dealt with.
+If you're suffering from chronic pain in your back, neck, buttock, hip, arm or leg, you're probably researching every possible option for pain management in Torrance CA.

 Two kinds of injections can help with both of these objectives -- epidural steroid injections and facet joint injections.
 What are the similarities and differences between these forms of pain management?
 Here's an explanation from your pain management doctor at Rolling Hills Medical.